 Important childcare information during COVID-19 restrictions - updated March 2021

 Childcare providers are permitted to remain open for all children under 5 during the current restrictions, with the exception of wrap-around-care which is only able to open for vulnerable children and all other children where the care allows their parents and carers to work, study or to meet other needs.
 All providers must follow Government guidance around taking protective measures to reduce risks.

 Providers inform us if they close and we aim to maintain our website to show those that are open.

 To minimise the risk of spreading infection, you are encouraged to limit the number of providers that your child attends, ideally ensuring your child attends the same provider consistently.
 Speak to your provider about increasing attendance before exploring additional or alternative childcare.

 Extra help to find childcare places is available via our brokerage service.
-If you have been unsuccessful in finding an immediate place, need help in making enquiries, or are looking for a childcare place to for the first time, complete our online form.
-You may also contact the Family Information Service by phone or email to request assistance.
+If you have been unsuccessful in finding an immediate place, need help in making enquiries, or are looking for a childcare place for the first time, complete our online form or contact us by phone or email.

 When visiting providers you may wish to use our checklist as a prompt to ask questions and gather information.

 If you are having difficulty finding a childcare provider to meet your needs or those of your child, or need help with your search contact us by phone or email.